ITRS-Group/cordial/tools/dv2email/README.md

 #### Filters, Ordering and First Column

-* `column-filter` - default from Environment Variable `__COLUMNS` (two underscores)
+* `headline-filter` - default from Environment Variable `__HEADLINES` (note: two underscores)
-* `row-filter` - default from Environment Variable `__ROWS` (two underscores)
+* `column-filter` - default from Environment Variable `__COLUMNS` (note: two underscores)
+* `column-order` - order of columns, defaults to the matching order above if not given
-* `headline-filter` - default from Environment Variable `__HEADLINES` (two underscores)
+* `row-filter` - default from Environment Variable `__ROWS` (note: two underscores)
-* `first-column` - default from Environment Variable `_FIRSTCOLUMN` (single underscore)
 * `row-order` - default first column ascending
+* `first-column` - default from Environment Variable `_FIRSTCOLUMN` (note: one underscore)

-  These five configuration settings influence the way that Dataview cells are passed into the templates.
+  These six configuration settings influence the way that Dataview cells are passed into the templates.

-  The three `filter` items all work the same way but have some difference depending on the dimension of data they apply to.
+  The three `filter` items all work the same way but have some differences depending on the dimension of data they apply to.
 The configuration formats all follow the same pattern:

   ```yaml
   column-filter: